ed246810/F1-IOS-WIDGET/README.md

 # F1-IOS-WIDGET

+THIS CODE DOES NOT FULLY WORKS IT IS UNDER DEVELOPMENT

 ## About
 A ios Widget that show upgoming F1 Race/Quali/Sprint time with weather information Please note this is a personal project the code might crash and not work properly